 Alaska offers travelers a unique experience ranging from majestic mountains and expansive glaciers to vibrant cities like Anchorage and Juneau.
-However, because it is separated from the Lower 48 by Canada, many travelers are confused about the documentation required to visit.
+However, because it is separated from the Lower 48 by Canada, many travelers wonder what documents they need.

 The short answer: U.S. citizens do not need a passport to fly directly to Alaska from another U.S. state.
-However, beginning May 7, 2025, you must have a Real ID-compliant license for air travel.
+However, you must now have a Real ID-compliant license for air travel.
 If you drive to Alaska through Canada or take a cruise with international stops, a valid passport or other WHTI-compliant document is required.

 Key Takeaways